favonia/cloudflare-ddns/docs/designs/guides/lint-suppressions.markdown

 # Design Note: Lint Suppressions

+Read when: adding or reviewing inline `//nolint`.

-This document defines the repository's policy for inline `//nolint` suppressions.
+Defines: the repository policy for inline `//nolint` suppressions.

+Does not define: global lint configuration, which belongs in `.golangci.yaml`.

-It complements [`.golangci.yaml`](../../.golangci.yaml): repository-wide lint policy belongs in the linter configuration, while `//nolint` is reserved for code-local exceptions tied to a specific declaration, statement, literal, or test.
+It complements [`.golangci.yaml`](../../../.golangci.yaml): repository-wide lint policy belongs in the linter configuration, while `//nolint` is reserved for code-local exceptions tied to a specific declaration, statement, literal, or test.

 ## Policy

 Use inline `//nolint` only when all of the following are true:

 - the exception is genuinely local to one code site
-- a global exclusion in [`.golangci.yaml`](../../.golangci.yaml) would be too broad
+- a global exclusion in [`.golangci.yaml`](../../../.golangci.yaml) would be too broad
 - a small refactor or helper would not remove the suppression more cleanly
 - the suppressed linter is named explicitly